57blocks/website-article/articles/What Makes a Good Vector Database/README.md

 - Pinecone supports sparse vector values of sizes up to 1000 non-zero values.
 - Pinecone only supports upserting sparse-dense vectors to p1 and s1 indexes.
-- In order to query an index using sparse values, the index must use the [[dot product> metric]{.underline}](https://docs.pinecone.io/docs/indexes#distance-metrics).
+- In order to query an index using sparse values, the index must use the [dot product> metric](https://docs.pinecone.io/docs/indexes#distance-metrics).
 Attempting to query any other index with sparse values returns an error.
 - Indexes created before February 22, 2023 do not support sparse values.

 ![Pineone Record](./image3.png)